 There is a tap with drinking water here.

 When you are ready to continue, turn right onto the asphalt road and after a few metres you will see an E4 sign and a wooden board pointing to ‘Moutti tis Choras 1.8 km’.

 Take this path downhill as it runs alongside and above the F944.
 YTake this path downhill as it runs alongside and above the F944.
 You will arrive back at Moutti tis Choras (4 hours 10 minutes) and, from there, can then easily retrace your steps along the nature trail to return to your car.
 (4 hours 40 minutes)

-May 2018: Barn Swallow, Blackbird, Chaffinch, Chukar, Coal tit, Collared Dove, Cyprus Wheatear, Feral Pigeon, Goldfinch, Hooded Crow, House Martin, House Sparrow, Jay, Masked Shrike, Ortolan Bunting, Pied Wheatear, Rock Dove, Swift, Wood Pigeon.
+Birds seen on this walk: Barn Swallow, Blackbird, Chaffinch, Chukar, Coal tit, Collared Dove, Cyprus Wheatear, Feral Pigeon, Goldfinch, Hooded Crow, House Martin, House Sparrow, Jay, Masked Shrike, Ortolan Bunting, Pied Wheatear, Rock Dove, Swift, Wood Pigeon.